What You Need to Know Before Surgery

 What other decisions do I need to make?

-While your pet is under anesthesia, it is the ideal time to perform other minor procedures, such as dentistry, ear plucking, or implanting an identification microchip.
+While your pet is under anesthesia, it is the ideal time to perform other minor procedures, such as nail trims, ear plucking/cleaning, or implanting a microchip.
 If you would like an estimate for these extra services, please call ahead of time.
 This is especially important if the person dropping the pet off for surgery is not the primary decision maker for the pet's care.

-When you bring your pet in for surgery, we will need to 5 to 10 minutes of time to fill out paperwork and go over the estimate and any additional services.
+When you bring your pet in for surgery, admission will take approximately 5-10 minutes of your time to fill out paperwork and go over the estimate and any additional services.
 When you pick up your pet after surgery you can also plan to spend about 10 minutes to go over your pet's home care needs.